BlueNode-SIH2025/BlueMercantile/README.md

-  # User Authentication System

-  This is a code bundle for User Authentication System.
-The original project is available at https://www.figma.com/design/azlJ8INrrzrzTXon41wGIn/User-Authentication-System.
+This is the repo for BlueNode "BlueMercantile"
   ## Running the code

   Run `npm i` to install the dependencies.